ADaM-sync/Terminal-Journal/README.md

 Simple setup: Lightweight executable with no dependencies.

-Secure storage: Your journal is stored in plain text or encrypted format (optional).
+Secure storage: Your journal is stored in plain text.

 Command-line interface: Fast, distraction-free writing experience.